fluxcd/source-controller/docs/spec/v1beta2/helmcharts.md

 If the `.metadata.generation` of a resource changes (due to e.g. applying a change to the spec), this is handled instantly outside the interval window.

-### Source reference

-`.spec.sourceRef` is a required field that specifies a reference to the Source the chart is available at. `.spec.sourceRef.kind` must be one of `HelmRepository`, `GitRepository` or `Bucket`. `.spec.sourceRef.name` is the name of the referred kind.

-### Chart

-`.spec.chart` is a required field that specifies the name or path the Helm chart is available at in the [Source reference](#source-reference).
-For HelmRepository Source reference, it'll be just the name of the chart.
-For GitRepository and Bucket Source reference, it'll be the path to the Helm chart directory.

-### Version

-`.spec.version` is an optional field to specify the version of the chart in semver.
-It is applicable only when the Source reference is a HelmRepository.
-It is ignored for GitRepository and Bucket Source reference.
-It defaults to the latest version of the chart with value `*`.

-### Values files

-`.spec.valuesFiles` is an optional field to specify an alternative list of values files to use as the chart values (values.yaml).
-The file paths are expected to be relative to the Source reference.
-Values files are merged in the order of the list with the last file overriding the first.
-It is ignored when omitted.

-### Reconcile strategy

-`.spec.reconcileStrategy` is an optional field to specify what enables the creation of a new Artifact.
-Valid values are `ChartVersion` and `Revision`.
-`ChartVersion` is used for creating a new artifact when the chart version changes in the HelmRepository. `Revision` is used for creating a new artifact when the source revision changes in GitRepository or Bucket Source references.
-It defaults to `ChartVersion`.

 ### Suspend